-We have received many emails from people asking what they can do immediately to manage their autoimmune condition.
+We have received many emails from people asking what they can do immediately to manage their autoimmune condition, and for info on the autoimmune gut-repair diet.
 The science can be confusing and complex, especially to the person with Hashimoto’s hypothyroidism who also suffers from brain fog, fatigue, and some loss of cognitive function.

 What people frequently fail to realize is that underlying all of the more complicated scientific approaches in the book is the most important foundation of all—your diet.